Price Action Definition: Meaning in Trading and Investing

 Is Price Action Good or Bad for Traders?

-It is neither good nor bad; it is a method.
-Used with discipline, Price Action can improve clarity around entries and risk, but it still produces losing trades.
+It’s neither good nor bad—it’s a method.
+Price Action can improve structure and discipline, but it still requires risk limits and consistent execution.

 What Does Price Action Mean in Simple Terms?